shivanishivalenka/react-login-register/README.md

 # react-login-register
-This is basic react app used for Logging in and Registering
+This is basic Register/Login module built using React